DavidBrown67/Dog-Photography/README.md

 ### **Structure**
 To build the structure of the website, I have gone with **[Bootstrap](https://getbootstrap.com/)** This will give the foundation to construct a responsive website, that I can then style with [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)
-Bootstrap is mobile first by default and I can adapt to work with tablets and computers
+Bootstrap is mobile first by default and this will allow me to adapt the website for tablets and computers

 ### **Wireframes**